Switched after Louis' video about it. Haven't tried the voice yet, but just having swipe typing and suggestions again is a definite improvement.

 Maybe you'd convince me with a real programming language.

-I might try run0 for fun, but I don't think it'll replace sudo any time soon.
+• I might try run0 for fun, but I don't think it'll replace sudo any time soon.

-The biggest issue I see is run0 purposely not copying any environment variables except for TERM
+The biggest issue I see is run0 purposely not copying any environment variables except for TERM.

-You'd have to specify which editor to use, the current directory, stuff like PATH
+You'd have to specify which editor to use, the current directory, stuff like PATH and HOME every time you run a command.

-I think hate is really too strong of a word, dislike at most for me.
+• I think hate is really too strong of a word, dislike at most for me.

 My biggest issue with Microsoft is a lack of trust.
 Apart from that, I just like my Linux setup more and find it easier to use.